 The walls are covered with the photographs and dust jackets of the writers who have visited there.
 It’s my new favorite place.
-Afterward we walked through Washington Square Park, and under the famous arch where Harry Met Sally.
-That night it was the famous arch where Will Smith met post-apocalyptic vampire zombies in the forthcoming I Am Legend.
+Afterward we walked through Washington Square Park, where Will Smith was filming I Am Legend.
 There were burnt out cars strewn about the place and gaffers aplenty, but this was the only picture that turned out decent:

 After that we were invited to a Halloween party at the Brooklyn compound of Spiraling bassist Bob Hart.
 It went something like this: